05/08/2017 0 Comments

 Many people rush to the shops to buy over-the-counter shampoos and powders.
 They're stronger than natural products but those containing organophosphates can be highly toxic.

-Once a month, spot on liquid treatments, such as Advantage Multi and Revolution, can be found from your local cat clinic in Toronto and are a great investment:
+Once a month, spot on liquid treatments, such as Advantage Multi and Revolution, can be found from your local cat clinics in Toronto and are a great investment:

 - They can kill adult fleas and eggs.